Table of contents

-Any additional enquires regarding subnational population projections can be made via email to email@example.com or by telephone on +44 (0)1329 444661.
-Additional data requests can be met where this is possible.
+Any additional enquires regarding subnational population projections can be made via email to firstname.lastname@example.org or by telephone on +44 (0)1329 444661.
+Additional data requests will be met where this is possible.
 Metadata describing the limitations of additional data are provided with individual requests.
 These requests are also published on the ONS website.

-Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
+Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 We also offer users the option to download the narrative in PDF format.
-In some instances, other software may be used, or may be available on request.
-For further information please refer to the contact details at the beginning of this report.
+In some instances, other software may be used or may be available on request.
+For further information, please refer to the contact details at the beginning of this report.